liuhoward/teaching/business_intelligence/MIS587_data_warehouse_example1.md

 ![1580890791647](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1580890791647.png)

 15. In the Data Flow workspace, double click on the `OLE DB destination` and Create a connection manager to the Northwind_DW Database.
-Repeat Steps 11-13 to create a new connection manager similar to what was done for the northwind database.
+Repeat Steps 11-13 to create a new connection manager similar to what was done for the Northwind database.

 ![1582066668981](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582066668981.png)

 16. After the new connection manager has been set up, Choose `Dim Orders`.
 This is a dimension created to hold basic qualitative attributes about orders.
-Click `Mappings`, then Choose OK. `Errors` of `OLE DB Source` and `OLE DB Destination` disappear. (`Keep identity`: [link1](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/keep-identity-values-when-bulk-importing-data-sql-server?view=sql-server-ver15#keep_identity), [link2](http://bageshkumarbagi-msbi.blogspot.com/2019/09/keep-identity-option-in-oledb.html))
+Click `Mappings` (you has to click it once or errors would not disappear), then Choose OK. `Errors` of `OLE DB Source` and `OLE DB Destination` disappear. (`Keep identity`: [link1](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/keep-identity-values-when-bulk-importing-data-sql-server?view=sql-server-ver15#keep_identity), [link2](http://bageshkumarbagi-msbi.blogspot.com/2019/09/keep-identity-option-in-oledb.html))

 ![1582066842117](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582066842117.png)